pando85/kubernetes-deployer/README.md

 # kubernetes-arm

 All necessary code to deploy and operate Kubernetes clusters.
-It uses kubespray to k8s basic setup and it is focused in multi-arch bare-metal deployments.
+It uses [Kubespray](https://github.com/kubernetes-sigs/kubespray) to k8s basic setup.

-Contains:

-- ansible: all operations automated with ansible
-- apps: all services deployed in Kubernetes manually, mainly with `kubectl`

-## Git Submodules

-Init:
-`git submodule update --init --recursive`

-Update from remote:
-`git submodule update --recursive --remote`
+It is focused on **multi-arch bare-metal** deployments.
+It includes infra service deployments.